RihaafB/RihaafB/README.md

 ###

-<p align="left">🎓 A junior student at IAU majoring in Cybersecurity.<br>💻 Developing my skills in cybersecurity one step at a time.<br>🎯 Aiming to be a Pen Tester</p>
+<p align="left">🎓 A student at IAU majoring in Cybersecurity.<br>💻 Developing my skills in cybersecurity one step at a time.<br>🎯 Aiming to be a Pen Tester</p>

 ###